Fantomas42/veliberator/README.rst

     >>> station.status.closed
     0

-More useful, you can retrieve the closest stations around sorted by
+More useful, you can retrieve the closest stations sorted by distance:
-distance:
 ::

     >>> station.stations_around